MPY-01/Caesar-Polo-Esau/polo/1961/polo-03.md

 One interesting sidelight on the development of Mao's policy toward capitalists is that Zhou Enlai claims some of the credit for it.
 It is most unusual for anyone but Mao to be "creative."

 Mao's doctrines on the "transition to socialism," in particular on the means of "buying out" and "transforming" capitalists, are communicated by the Chinese to other Communists with a missionary zeal.
 The doctrines are said to be of "universal significance"--for Communists in underdeveloped areas and even in the West.
 This kind of proselytizing has angered the Soviet leaders, who are now attempting to take the wind from Mao's sails by insisting that Marx and Lenin had been the first to discuss the "buying out" policy and by incorporating the policy into the Draft Program of the 22nd Soviet party congress.
 The Draft Program does not mention Mao in this connection.
-MAO TSE-TUNG AND HISTORICAL MATERIALISM IV.
+MAO ZEDONG AND HISTORICAL MATERIALISM IV.
 THE "TRANSITION TO SOCIALISM"

 In Chapter V. of State and Revolution (August 1917), Lenin makes a distinction between "socialist" society and Communist society in discussing the "transition from capitalism to Communism."
 Citing Marx's Critique of the Gotha Program (1875), Lenin says that the "political transition period" of which Marx spoke "must undoubtedly be a special stage or epoch" of transition, and this stage, he says, has been designated by Marx as the "first" phase of Communist society.
 It is, he continues, "generally called socialism."